Importers: Stay away from Hard-Bargaining in China

 If building a secure, two-way relationship is not your thing…

-Here is a list of the 10 hardball tactics in negotiation to watch out for from the authors of Beyond Winning:
+10 hardball tactics in negotiation to watch out for from the authors of Beyond Winning:

 - Extreme demands followed up by small, slow concessions.
 Perhaps the most common of all hard-bargaining tactics, this one protects dealmakers from making concessions too quickly.
 However, it can keep parties from making a deal and unnecessarily drag out business negotiations.
 To head off this tactic, have a clear sense of your own goals, the best alternative to a negotiated agreement (BATNA), and bottom line – and don’t be rattled by an aggressive opponent.